Sunday, June 30, 2024

 In the case for (x ≤ y) = true, the goal becomes

-Which follows from the induction hypothesis instantiated with xs' and node(y,ys').
+Which follows from the conclusion of the induction hypothesis (instantiated with xs' and node(y,ys')):

 mset_of(merge(n',xs',node(y,ys')))